David Byrd: VOICES mission statement

 One in four adults live with a mental health condition, yet this common illness often remains hidden behind a wall of secrecy and isolation.
 David Byrd: VOICES works to engage individuals and communities by sharing David’s profound art and writings.
 We hope to break down societal stigmas and offer an opportunity to gain a deeper understanding of mental illness.

 Join host Maggie Cullen for a discussion about how David Byrd’s paintings & book inspired a Mental Health Conference in 2015.
-Featuring guests – Jessica Farrell (David Byrd Estate); Rina Riba (president National Alliance on Mental Illness of Delaware/Otsego Counties); Drue Brenner (NY Connects)
+Featuring guests – Jessica Farrell (David Byrd Estate); Rina Riba (president National Alliance on Mental Illness of Delaware/Otsego Counties); Drue Brenner (NY Connects).
+Click here for transcript of discussion.

 David Byrd: VOICES, A Multi-Media Performance Exploring the Life and Work of David Byrd